nablarch/nablarch-document/en/development_tools/toolbox/JspStaticAnalysis/01_JspStaticAnalysis.rst

 * Write the start tag and end tag of a comment on the same line.
-* Comments must always start with **suppress jsp check** Comments can be described after suppress jsp check.
+* Comments must always start with **suppress jsp check**

+  Comments can be described after **suppress jsp check**.
 In the comment section, it is good to describe the reason for disabling the check